docker/compose/README.md

 # containerkit

-containerkit is a collection of components for building a fully featured container runtime, storage, and distribution layers in higher level projects.
+containerkit is a collection of components for building a fully featured container runtime, storage, and distribution layers in high level projects.

 ## Scope and Principles